-Internationally acclaimed in the late 1970s as a leading figure of the Dutch post-punk movement with the band Minny Pops who was signed with a UK-based label, Dutch composer and musician Stephen Emmer is well-known amongst music critics today for his innovative “concept” records.
+Internationally acclaimed in the late 1970s as a leading figure of the Dutch post-punk movement with the band Minny Pops, Dutch composer and musician Stephen Emmer is well-known amongst music critics today for his innovative “concept” records.

 Stephen, what was your dream job as a child?
 What would you be doing right now if you didn’t make into the music industry?